josebarrios23/project-student-dashboard-reboot/README.md

 # Student Dashboard Project

-For this assignment, you will build a student dashboard that will make use of already existing data stored in a JSON file.
+For this exercise, you will build a student dashboard that will make use of already existing data stored in a JSON file.
 Users will be able to view students in several ways as well as add comments to those students.

-## Project scoring

-This project has three different parts on which you will be graded.
-Each part is weighted differently.

-- 70% of the project is scored on **completion**.
-- 20% of the project is scored through the **mastery rubric**.
-- 10% of the project is scored through **stretch goals**.

-In total, you must receive at least 70% to complete this project.
-For example, you could attain 55% of points through the completion requirements, 10% of points through the mastery rubric, and 5% of points through the stretch goals.

 ### Completion